Ephigenia/talks/source/gh-npm-registry.md

 ---
 <!-- _class: lead -->
-# GitHub Actions (CI)
+# The Hard-Part GitHub Actions

-- Installing or publishing a private package in GitHub package registry is very easy when following the rules.
+- Publishing a package is easy when rules are followed
+- Installing a package is harder
 - Access to the package is handled by github and the repository and organisation user permissions.

 ---